Code-Institute-Submissions/susanmarie87-Milestone2_AprResub/README.md

 > Unpacking objects: 100% (10/10), done.
 Click Here to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-Credits
-Code
+<h1>Credits</h1>
+***
+<h5>Code</h5>
-The full-screen hero image code came from this StackOverflow post
+- The full-screen hero image code came from this StackOverflow post

-Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-MDN Web Docs : For Pattern Validation code.
+- MDN Web Docs : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found Here

-Content

-Acknowledgements
-My Mentor for continuous helpful feedback.

-Tutor support at Code Institute for their support.

-#Deployment
+<h1>Deployment</h1>

 Align The Chakras has been deployed on GitHub Pages with the following process:

 All code was written on Gitpod, a cloud-based IDE.